Restore HyWorks Controller

 C:\Windows\TEMP\DB\BACKUP\

-Follow the below steps to configure permissions on this backup folder:
+Follow the steps below to configure permissions on this backup folder:

 -